 NEW PAGES - are immediately identified by Ezoic.

-AMENDED PAGES - may need a caching rule if they are added frequently or on a regular basis.
+AMENDED PAGES - may need a caching rule if they are added on a regular basis.

 There are two ways of doing this:

 - Set a Cache Rule

 Ezoic Update Tool - CTRL + ALT + E